php-school/phpschool.io/posts/24-07-2021-php8appreciate.md

 chmod +x /usr/local/bin/workshop-manager
 ```

 Then you can run `workshop-manager verify` and it will alert you to any things that you might need to fix.
-Most likely, you will need to add `~/.php-school/bin` to your PATH.
+Most likely, you will need to add `~/.php-school/bin` to your PATH environment variable.

 ### 2. Install PHP 8 Appreciate